 Holiday Provision by Christians for Christians

 Sue and Gordon Barley, and Lis and Gordon Dey, are both retired clergy couples, and own properties in Spain and Pembrokeshire.
-They found that a previous service was successful in enabling a ‘Christians for Christians’ holiday letting facility to operate.
-When this was suspended they decided to establish a new service, and invite those who own holiday let properties to make use of it.
+They were keen to establish a service that would enable a ‘Christians for Christians’ holiday letting facility to operate.
 The ‘HolyHols’ website, launched at Easter 2018, was the result.
-HolyHols is promoted through the church press, diocesan channels and other appropriate means, so that Christian holiday makers can be made aware of the properties is promotes.
+HolyHols is promoted through the church press, diocesan channels and other appropriate means, so that Christian holiday makers can be aware of the properties it promotes.

 “We’ve been delighted to see our holiday property in Spain be largely used by Christians, particularly clergy families.
 It’s been good to have got together to create something new that we hope will benefit both those with holiday properties to let, and church members who would like to use them.”